- Contracts are one of the most important and most sensitive business law matters.

 If there is only one legal aspect of your business that you should get right, it better be contracts.

 Contracts are probably the most important and the most sensitive business law matter.
 They are the ones that can make the difference between loss and profit, lawsuit and success.

 Nowadays, many businesses use standard contracts especially when it comes to customer agreements.
 Nevertheless, a business owner or manager cannot leave things to chance and is advised to carefully review each and every contract form.

-Electronic contracts or e-commerce contracts are those completed and signed online.
+An electronic contract or e-contract are contracts which are completed and signed online.
 Many organizations now conduct business mostly online and all of the legal agreements that they have with suppliers, partners and clients are considered as electronic contracts (from ATM transactions to hotel room bookings and wholesale from overseas)

 We would always advise you to consult a lawyer who can make sure your contract is covering the latest regulations and requirements but if you decide to do it yourself, make sure that you pay attention to these: